browserengineering/book/book/invalidation.md

         # ...
 ```

-Here's `ImageLayout`; it has an `img_height` field, which I'm not
+And here's `ImageLayout`; it has an `img_height` field, which I'm not
-going to protect and instead treat as an intermediate step in
+going to protect and instead treat as an intermediate step in computing
-computing `height`:
+`height`:

 ``` {.python}
 class ImageLayout(EmbedLayout):